zone-six/microservice-template/README.md

   - Jobs client that runs background processes.
     - Note: If performance and uptime are key, it may be best to have a separate main.go and build pipeline for the jobs portion of the service, so that running jobs won't impact the performance of a service
   - REST/GraphQL client for accepting incoming web traffic.
-- In general, clients should be kept light weight, calling into a manager to perform any sort of business logic.
+- In general, clients should be kept lightweight, calling into a manager to perform any sort of business logic.
+- Public facing clients (REST, GraphQL, etc.) should be well documented, using some sort of lightweight client or a published document (e.g. Swagger, GraphQL playground)

 ## Authentication/Authorization